pi-bot/arduino-tutorials/index.md

 Each step to robot mastery will have a physical **doing** element, a **knowledge** elements as well as a programming **skill** element.
 This way *physical computing*, *electronics* and *programming*, are learned at the same time.

+- Physical Computing.
+Laying out and connection of physical components
+- Coding.
+Using the arduino IDE to learn C and programming.
+- Electronics Learn about the electronics at play in the lesson.
+- IT & Robotics Learn key theory and information technology aspects to the lesson.

 **Raghad Update the below structure with your new plans**